forlornlawngnome/timesheet/README.md

 Note: The repository url can be found on the side of the github page
 2. Modify code/[settings](#changing-settings) to fit your needs
 3. [Push to Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby#deploy-the-app)
+4. Migrate the DB to Heroku: heroku run rake db:migrate

 #### Install elsewhere